What do you do when you visit the Itria Vally? You stay in a trullo!

-With only an evening and a morning to visit the area, we limited our sightseeing to the two towns of Locorotondo and Alberobello.
-The other popular towns in the area of Martina Franca, Ostuni and Cisternino, would have to wait for another trip.
+We limited our sightseeing to the two towns of Locorotondo and Alberobello.
+While we passed by some of the other popular towns in the area, they would have to wait for another trip.

-Since we were driving from the Salento Region, our drive that morning started in Otranto, with a stopover at Torre dell’Orso for a swim before hopping on the freeway near Lecce.
-Starting northwest, we drove on the Autostrada past Brindisi, exiting at the turnoff for Ostuni to see the other famous white hill town.
+Our drive that morning started in Otranto, with a stopover at Torre dell’Orso for a swim before jumping on the freeway near Lecce.
+Starting northwest, we drove on the Autostrada past Brindisi, exiting at the turnoff for Ostuni.
 While we didn’t go into the town itself, seeing the ‘white town‘ perched up on top of the hill was quite the sight!
-After almost accidentally driving into Ostuni’s maze of streets, we continued north through the countryside, eventually arriving at our accommodation.
-We knew we were getting close as trulli (cone shaped buildings) started popping up along the road side.
+After almost accidentally driving into its maze of streets, we continued north through the countryside.
+We knew we were getting close to our accommodation as trulli (cone shaped buildings) started popping up along the road side.

-While Alberobello is known for its numerous trulli, you’ll see trulli style houses throughout the area, which makes for some very scenic driving.
+While Alberobello is known for its trulli, you’ll see the cone houses throughout the area.
+It made for some very scenic driving comparing all the different styles.
 Besides some confusing signage around Ostuni, driving in the area was pretty easy.

-Visiting the whitewashed town of Locorotondo in the late afternoon and early evening meant many of the shops and restaurants were closed.
-On the plus side, the lack of open shops meant we had the back lanes and side streets within the town to ourselves.
+Visiting the whitewashed town of Locorotondo in the late afternoon and early evening meant pretty much everything was closed.
+On the plus side, the lack of open shops meant we had the side streets to ourselves.
 While not full of ‘must sees’, this compact town was a joy to wander around.

-Finding a place to park the car was rather frustrating as I completely missed the large parking lot (Piazza Antonio Mitrano) and eventually found a parking spot on the street after several loops of circling the newer part of town and its one-way streets (including driving multiple times through what seemed to be a six-way intersection on a hill!).
-Once we entered the historic part of town or centro storico, the parking adventure was well worth it.
+Once we entered the historic part of town, the parking adventure was well worth it.
 Many of the side streets were beautifully decorated with flowers and plants and made for a very pretty stroll.
 The next time I’m in Puglia, I will make sure to spend more time in the area and particularly Locorotondo (now that I know where to park!) 🙂

-Alberobello, a UNESCO World Heritage site, has row after row of conical-shaped houses, many of which, at least in the touristy area you walk through first, now house gift shops as opposed to people.
-Though many of the stores sold similar trinkets, there was enough variety to keep us busy for almost two hours (including a coffee stop – it was very much needed on the chilly day!).
+Alberobello, is a UNESCO World Heritage site.
+The town has row after row of conical-shaped houses, many of which, at least in the touristy area you walk through first, now house gift shops.
+Though many of the stores sold similar trinkets, there was enough variety to keep us busy for almost two hours.
+This included a coffee stop needed to warm us up on the chilly day!.

 Next stop – Back to the sea in Polignano al Mare